jrfnl/clearPHP/_rules/good-practices/no-useless-flowcontrol.md

 {% endhighlight %}

 Useless flow controls are often the result of a typo, like the first case above: the extra semi-colon should be removed.
-Or, they may be the result of forgotten situations that need more rewriting.
+Or, they may be the result of forgotten situations that need more (re)writing.

 They should be removed or completed so as to have an actual impact in the code.